- Home >

 Division: Emergency Response

-From Classical Microbiology to Next-Generation Sequencing: Physiological and Genomic Characterizations of a Bacterial Isolate
+From Classical Microbiology to Next-Generation Sequencing: Physiological and Genomic Characterizations of Bacterial Isolates

 Bacteria are considered one of the oldest and most diverse forms of life in Earth’s total history, having thrived in nearly every known ecological niche and co-evolved with every plant, animal, fungi, and human.
 Yet, we have only begun to fully reveal the critical functions and contributions of bacteria in the environment or host they inhabit.
 To emphasize a fundamental understanding of bacteria and their implications to human health, national and energy securities, mentors from LANL Bioscience will guide select high school students in classical micro- and molecular- biological techniques which, in turn, will lead to next-gen sequencing technologies and hands-on bioinformatics practices.
+We will apply these techniques on an unknown mix of bacterial species typically found in soil environments.
 The goals of this mentorship are to provide promising high school students the real-world experience needed to characterize bacteria – from both the physiological and genomic perspectives – and to help prepare them to be our nation’s future scientists.

 Agency: Los Alamos National Laboratory